MicrosoftDocs/dynamics365smb-docs/business-central/admin-archive-data.md

 To start archiving data when you run one of the batch jobs, turn on the **Archive Deleted Entries** toggle.

 ## Storage Considerations
 The archived data is stored in the **Tenant Media** table.
-This table is not included when database size is calculated, according to your license terms.
-Instead, it counts as file storage.
-However, we recommend that you export old archives to, for example, a CSV file and then delete the old archive records.
+We recommend that you export old archives to, for example, a CSV file and then delete the old archive records to reduce database storage consumption.

 ## See Also
 [Manage Storage by Deleting Documents or Compressing Data](admin-manage-documents.md)